 Spelling variations of this family name include: Tindall, Tindell, Tindale, Tindal, Tyndale, Tindale, Tyndell and many more.

-Another 137 words (10 lines of text) are included under the topic Early Tindell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Tindell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Tindell Settlers in United States in the 19th Century

 - James Tindell, who landed in San Francisco, California in 1850

 of convicts, tradespeople and early settlers.
 Early immigrants include:

 Tindell Settlers in Australia in the 19th Century

 - Joseph Tindell, who arrived in Adelaide, Australia aboard the ship "Caroline" in 1851